 5. Marisqueira Azul

 You’ll find Marisqueira Azul at Time Out Market.
 Order razor clams, soft shelled crab, tiger prawns, or oysters, along with a nice bottle of wine.
 The place is a bit on the expensive side.
-To avoid surprises, make sure you ask to weigh your food so you know what to expect in advance.
+Make sure you ask to weigh your food so to avoid surprises when it’s time to pay.

 Time Out Market, Avenida 24 de Julho (Cais do Sodré), average price for 2: €50

 6. Ibo Marisqueira

 This seafood restaurant opened as an extension to Ibo, the famous Mozambican restaurant in Cais do Sodré.
 Of course, the food is inspired by this African country, and you can enjoy dishes such as shrimps in garlic sauce and prawn tempura with Mozambican chilli sauce.
 The restaurant has indoor as well as outdoor seatings, and offers an excellent view of the River Tejo.

 Rua Cintura do Porto 22, average price for 2: €60, closed on Monday, www.ibo-restaurante.pt

 7. Nunes – Real Marisqueira

 A ten-minute walk from Belém Tower and Jerónimos Monastery, Nunes is the place to go for a seafood feast with a selection of different shellfish, lobsters, barnacles, crabs, shrimps, conch, and the list goes on, to be enjoyed with a nice green wine.
 The restaurant can be a bit pricey though, so make it a special meal, not an everyday place.

 8. Peixaria da Esquina

 Rua Correia Teles 56 (Campo de Ourique), peixariadaesquina.com (reservations recommended especially on Friday night and weekends)

 Mar is a recent seafood restaurant in Parque das Nações.
 You can choose your seafood and fish from the counter to grill and eat in, or to take home fresh.
 Shrimps al ajillo, oysters, seafood rice, and octopus are some of the most popular dishes.
 All seafood on the menu is wild-catch only, as opposed to farm-raised.